azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

   ]
 }
 ```
 > **Note:** The 'Id' field is used for identifying the control for policy merging.
-We are keeping the 'ControlId'
+We are keeping the 'ControlID'
 > field only because of the readability.

  iii) Save the file